deepaksood619/deepaksood619.github.io/docs/knowledge/quotes-proverbs/motivation.md

 It's hard to grow beyond something if you won't let go of it.

+If you want to make something happen then don't wait it to happen, make it happen.

 Antifragile: Things That Gain from Disorder by Nassim Nicholas Taleb

 ### Antifragile